ellipsephp/middleware-container/README.md

 $container = new SomePsr11Container;

 // Decorate the container with a reflection container.
+// Specify the middleware implementations can be auto wired.
-$container = new ReflectionContainer($container);
+$reflection = new ReflectionContainer($container, [
+    MiddlewareInterface::class,
+]);

-// Create a container middleware with the Psr-11 container and a middleware class name.
+// Create a container middleware with the reflection container and a middleware class name.
-$middleware = new ContainerMiddleware($container, SomeMiddleware::class);
+$middleware = new ContainerMiddleware($reflection, SomeMiddleware::class);

-// A new instance of SomeMiddleware is built and its ->process() method is proxied.
+// An instance of SomeMiddleware is built and its ->process() method is proxied.
 $response = $middleware->process($request, new SomeRequestHandler);
 ```